 The enhanced user-interface feature of the present invention functions as follows.
-FIG, 7B represents a portion of a database comprising allowable cities that can be specified by a user, for example, when specifying the start and/or stop route designations in step 406.
-In this example, the cities are listed in alphabetical order, but any order can be used in alternate embodiments.
+FIG. 7B represents a portion of a database comprising allowable cities that can be specified by a user, for example, when specifying the start and/or stop route designations in step 406.
+In this example, the cities are alternate embodiments.